arguseyes/argus-eyes/readme.md

 ### Step 2: Take screenshots

-After setting up the JSON, argus-eyes can be put to work.
+After setting up the JSON, argus eyes can be put to work.
 Let's create your first set of screenshots of the components we specified.
 To do that, you can use the **`argus-eyes add`** command:

 ```bash